rajranjan0608/ethereum-electionVoting/README.md

 # Voting for General Elections
 -------------------------------

 An Ethereum based blockchain web application implementing Voting for general Elections.
+I am using Metamask as the Wallet Provider for this webiste.
+Therefore, you need Metamask extension in order to use this website.

 ### Tools and softwares neccessary for starting this application
 _____________________________________________________________